matteogiulianoo/matteogiulianoo/README.md

 - 👋 Hi, I'm @matteogiulianoo
 - 👀 I'm interested in the world of computer science
-- 🌱 I am currently learning SWIFT.
+- 🌱 I am currently learning LUA.
-- 📘 I am a FullStack Web Developer and Java Developer
+- 📘 I am a FullStack Web Developer, Java Developer, etc.
 - 💞️ I'm looking to collaborate on projects of my own
 - 📫 How to reach me: matteo@giuliano.family